top of page

 Courtney Kaylor-Bates, M.A., CCC-SLP

 Courtney earned both her bachelor's degree in Communication Sciences and Disorders and master’s degree in Speech-Language Pathology from Ohio University.
 She is licensed in the state of North Carolina and holds her Certificate of Clinical Competence from the American Speech-Language-Hearing Association.
 Courtney has the following advanced training: NLA Trained (Meaningful Speech), SOS Approach to Pediatric Feeding Trained Clinician, Autism Spectrum Disorder Clinical Specialist (ASDCS) Certification, Sensory Patterns Masterclass for SLPs and Sensory Communication Mastery Summit, DIR Floortime 101, and PLAY Project.
-Courtney enjoys traveling, reading, playing games, being outdoors (especially at the beach or mountains), and spending time with her friends, family, and cats.
+Courtney enjoys traveling, reading, playing games, being outdoors (especially at the beach or mountains), and spending time with her wife and cats.

 Jessie Mewshaw, M.S., CCC-SLP